takoikatakotako/en.swiswiswift.com/content/post/2019-11-13/index.md

 +++
-title =  "SwiftUIでListを表示する"
-url = "2019-11-13"
-date = "2019-11-13"
+title =  "Displaying a List in SwiftUI" url = "2019-11-13" date = "2019-11-13"
-description = "SwiftUIでListを表示する"
-tags = [
+description = "Displaying a List in SwiftUI" tags = [
     "iOS", "Swift"
 ]